unibo-spe/spe-slides/content/09-containerization/_index.md

 3. `docker compose up` and then inspect the logs

-5. open your browser and browse to <http://localhost:8000>
+4. open your browser and browse to <http://localhost:8000>

-6. `docker ps` and have a look to the running containers
+5. `docker ps` and have a look at the running containers
     + and `docker network ls`
     + and `docker volume ls`

-7. Press `Ctrl+C` to stop the stack
+6. Press `Ctrl+C` to stop the stack

-8. `docker compose down --volumes` to delete the stack
+7. `docker compose down --volumes` to delete the stack

 {{% /col %}}